otto-rs/otto/docs/subtask-generation-design.md

 ## Conclusion

-The recommended approach uses `for_each` with direct field templating to achieve PyDoit-style sub-task generation while maintaining YAML's declarative nature.
+The recommended approach uses `foreach` with direct field templating to achieve PyDoit-style sub-task generation while maintaining YAML's declarative nature.
 This provides the closest equivalent to PyDoit's elegance within Otto's architectural constraints.

 The key insight is that we can't replicate PyDoit's runtime code execution, but we can capture its conceptual elegance through contextual YAML interpretation and template expansion.